-The resulting annual emissions of CH_4 from 5.A Solid Waste disposal in the period 1990 - 2020 are presented in the Figure 7.2-2.
+The resulting annual emissions of CH_4 from 5.A Solid Waste disposal in the period 1990 - 2021 are presented in the Figure 7.2-2.

-Figure 7.2-2: Emissions of CH4 from 5.A Solid waste disposal (1990 - 2020)
+Figure 7.2-2: Emissions of CH4 from 5.A Solid waste disposal (1990 - 2021)

 An increase in generated and disposed of solid waste exists during the reporting period.
 In recent years, the increasing trend is slower compared to the previous period and starts to decrease influenced by the implementation of the measures undertaken to avoid/reduce and recycle waste, which are still not sufficiently applied.
-Accordingly, there is an increase in CH_4 emissions during the reporting period.
-In recent years, the increasing trend of CH_4 emissions is slower compared to the previous period.
 Emissions have started to decline in 2018.

-Emissions of NMVOC have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020 Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions of NMVOC for the period until 2020 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020 Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions for the year 2021 were not available at the time of preparation of the inventory, thus notation key NE was used.